cirruselli/Data-Centric-Development-Milestone-Project/README.md

     - **Returning Visitor Goals**
         1. As a Returning Visitor, I want to be able to search the site
         2. As a Returning Visitor, I want to be able to follow the stallions

     - **Frequent Visitor Goals**
         1. As a Frequent Visitor, I want to be able to register an account and login
         2. As a Frequent Visitor, I want to interact with the site and add content
+        3. As a Frequent Visitor, I want to view other offsprings related to my own offspring

 - ### Design
     - **Color Scheme**
-    ([see colour affects here](http://www.colour-affects.co.uk/psychological-properties-of-colours))
-    The rose-red color scheme is for the love between horses and their owners and for the bloodbands that this site is representing.
+    The rose-red color scheme is for the love between horses and their owners and for the bloodbands that this site is representing, ([see colour affects here](http://www.colour-affects.co.uk/psychological-properties-of-colours))

     - **Typography**
     The Montserrat font is the main font used.

     - **Imagery**
+    The images in the carousels represents the stallions and some of the offsprings.

     - **Interactivity**
     Users can register and login to add offsprings.
-This is reflected on the percent-bar on the homepage where statistics over how many offsprings each stallion has i represented.
+This is later reflected on the percent-bar on the homepage where statistics over how many offsprings each stallion has i represented.

 - ### Wireframe